ecerroni/apollo-datasource-mongodb/README.md

   })
 })
 ```
+** *By default `flushCollectionCache` is not allowed as I implemented tracking of all cache keys without thinking about the performance implications.
+Actually I have no clue atm :) so I am making this optional for now.*

 You might prefer to structure it as one data source per collection, in which case you'd do: